-It is certainly no secret that there are a number of highlights to explore around Cologne.
+It is certainly no secret that there are a number of highlights to explore.
 These suggestions might not come as a surprise to you, and you may have even told yourself previously to avoid the tourist attractions at all costs… but some things just can’t be ignored.

-- Visit the Kölner Dom: The Kölner Dom/Cologne Cathedral is one of the country’s most popular heritage sites (with an average of 20,000 visitors per day).
+- Visit the Kölner Dom: The Kölner Dom is one of the country’s most popular heritage sites (with an average of 20,000 visitors per day).
 It is a Roman Catholic cathedral that has been built up since 1248.
-The history, the architecture and the design will amaze you.
+The history, the architecture, and the design will amaze you.

 - Stroll Along the Love Lock Bridge: The official name of the bridge is the Hohenzollernbrücke which has been taken over by thousands (approx. 40,000) of love locks.
 It is a masterpiece where loved ones from all over the world publicize their passion for one another.

-- Get Your Art Fix at Museum Ludwig: The Museum Ludwig is located just behind the Cologne Cathedral and is an incredible place to dive into modern art.
+- Get Your Art Fix at Museum Ludwig: The Museum Ludwig is located just behind the Kölner Dom and is an incredible place to dive into modern art.
 The museum is also famous for having one of the largest Picasso collections in the whole of Europe.

 What are the hidden gems of Cologne?

-- Cologne Has a Great Food Scene: Of course, you can hop on TripAdvisor and find the 10 Best Cologne Restaurants, but as I said, asking the locals is a much better idea if you’re really looking for some authentic food in a local quarter in the city.
-Our favorite restaurant was FRÜH “Em Veedel” where you’ll find authentic Cologne cuisine.
+- Cologne Has a Great Food Scene: Of course, you can search the top 10 on Google, but like I said, asking the locals is a much better idea if you’re really looking for some authentic food in a local quarter in the city.
+Our favorite restaurant was FRÜH “Em Veedel” where you’ll find authentic local cuisine.

-- Belgisches Viertel / Belgian Quarter: If you hop off of the main shopping streets near the Cologne Cathedral, you’ll find the Belgian Quarter which is a more relaxed, laid-back place to enjoy your shopping experience.
+- Belgisches Viertel / Belgian Quarter: If you hop off of the main shopping streets near the Kölner Dom, you’ll find the Belgian Quarter which is a more relaxed, laid-back place to enjoy your shopping experience.

 - Explore the Flea Markets: Instead of explaining why flea markets are so amazing, I’m just going to send you to one blog I wrote on the NRW Tourism website which includes a complete guide to vintage flea markets in Cologne.

-- Go Hiking in Cologne: Hiking in Cologne?
+- Go Hiking: Hiking in Cologne?
 Say what?
 There are actually a number of hiking trails around the area that are worth exploring.
-If you use an app like komoot, you’ll find some of the most beautiful hiking tours (with pin points and maps included).
+If you use an app like komoot, you’ll find some of the most beautiful hiking tours (with pinpoints and maps included).